The STDEV (Standard

 - The

-function can only be applied to numeric columns or expressions.
-If you try to use it with non-numeric data types (e.g.,VARCHAR
+STDEVfunction can only be applied to numeric columns or expressions.
+If you try to use it with non-numeric data types (e.g.,VARCHAR), Oracle will return an error.

 Example Queries Using the STDEV